A Sneak Peek at Kept by the Viking (Forgotten Sons series, book 1)

 “Not so fast.
 Tell me the truth.
 Who are you?”

 Her hand fisted in his grip.
 “You already gave your word, Viking.”

 “And I’ll break it if it suits me.”

 “Why the deception?
 You must have known he would find out.”
-He let go and the maid rubbed her arm, her lashes fluttering low.
+He let go and the maid rubbed her arm.

 “It’s not important.”

-Her fine accent played on him like a feather grazing his skin.
+Her fine accent was feather-soft and intriguing.
 Light filtered through rips in the bed curtain, and truth dawned with a story as old as time.
 Men had their wants and women their weapons.
-He’d traveled the hot sands of the Abbasid Caliphate, a witness to the treacherous ploys of veiled women.
+He’d traveled the hot sands of the Abbasid Caliphate, a witness to the treacherous ploys of certain women.
 Lies were a favorite of the fair sex.

 Wasn’t he lying for his own end?

-His morning visitor admitted she was no seeress, while he withheld the truth from men he’d known since childhood in Birka.
+This woman had admitted she was no seeress, while he withheld the truth from men he’d known since childhood in Birka.
 Such trust she placed in him.
 Life had not been kind to her of late.
-Fresh bruises dotted her neck.
-Marks of a cruel master.
+Fresh bruises dotted her neck, the marks of a cruel master.
 Men could be brutal.
 He’d seen it often enough.